-As consumers become more aware of the environmental impact of their buying decisions, manufacturers are looking for ways of reducing product packaging and making it more environmentally friendly by using materials that are easily recyclable and come from sustainable sources such as recyclable labels.
+As consumers become more aware of the environmental impact of their buying decisions, manufacturers are looking for ways of reducing product packaging and making it more environmentally friendly.
+They choose materials that are easily recyclable, or come from sustainable sources, and use products such as Recyclable Labels.

 The Anatomy of a Label

 Many items of product packaging are essentially made from a single component.
 A plastic bag is extruded from a basic polymer such as polyethylene or polypropylene.
 A cardboard box is for the most part made of wood pulp and recycled paper and board fibres, and printing only adds a minuscule amount of other material.
 Inks are increasingly vegetable-based and present no environmental hazard.

 But a label is different, comprised of three distinct parts with each having its own characteristics.
 These characteristics vary, depending on what the label is being applied to, the purpose of the label, the purpose of the product and the conditions in which the product will be stored and used.

 This is what we generally think of when we refer to a label; the paper or plastic layer that carries the printed information.

 From the perspective of recyclability, the label should always match the material of the surface to which it is applied: plastic labels for plastic bottles, paper labels for cardboard boxes, and so on.
 This makes it easier for the packaging to be recycled as one item without being separated.

 But other factors may require a different approach.
 Some types of tamper-evident security labels applied to cardboard cartons such as pharmaceutical products can only be manufactured from plastic, and glass bottles require plastic or paper labels.